oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

 ## Task 3: Grant the Recipient Access Privileges to the Share

 1. Grant the new recipient access to the share.
-Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon in the Worksheet toolbar.
+Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon.

     ```
     <copy>
     BEGIN
         DBMS_SHARE.GRANT_TO_RECIPIENT(
             share_name=>'demo_share',
-            recipient_name=> 'live_lab_user',
+            recipient_name=> 'training_user',
             AUTO_COMMIT=>true);
     END;
     /